 The client and his friend were then arrested on suspicion of violating Health & Safety Code § 11352, selling or transporting a controlled substance (other than methamphetamine or marijuana) for sale.
-This violation involves a minimum prison sentence of three years, a mid-term of six years and a maximum term of six years if probation is not afforded.
+This violation involves a minimum prison sentence of three years, a mid-term of six years and a maximum term of nine years if probation is not afforded.

 Although our client was on probation, the police allowed our client’s parents to post bail and they did so.

 The client then contacted Greg Hill & Associates and spoke with Greg Hill.
 The client explained what had happened and how he thought the police had performed an illegal search of him.
 Greg and the client then discussed the relevant law (Mapp v.
 Ohio) on this subject of officer safety, including the client’s likely Fourth Amendment waiver by being on probation.

 Greg then appeared with the client in the Rancho Cucamonga court and the client was offered probation, but with one year in county jail.
 Greg and the client then decided to proceed onward, with hopes that Greg would negotiate a better deal.

 About one week later, our client was arrested on a probation violation for his domestic violence case (after the judge issued a bench warrant upon being informed of his drug sales arrest).
 The client then went into custody with no bail.